Azure/azure-sdk-for-java/README.md

 #Azure Management Libraries for Java

-This README is based on the latest released preview version (1.0.0-beta2).
+This README is based on the latest released preview version (1.0.0-beta3).
 If you are looking for other releases, see [More Information](#more-information)

 The Azure Management Libraries for Java is a higher-level, object-oriented API for managing Azure resources.

-> **1.0.0-beta2** is a developer preview that supports major parts of Azure Compute, Storage, Networking and Resource Manager.
+> **1.0.0-beta3** is a developer preview that supports major parts of Azure Batch, Key Vault, Storage, Networking, Resource Manager, Virtual Machines and Virtual Machine Scale Set.
 The next preview version of the Azure Management Libraries for Java is a work in-progress.
 We will be adding support for more Azure services and tweaking the API over the next few months.

 **Azure Authentication**